OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/26 February 2002.md

 ## Notable Warnings or Predictions

 - Two sessions per week are recommended if needed.
-- Frank is rumored (by Jay Weidner) to be seen as a **channel for Set** by those searching for the Ark/Mother Stone.
-- STS entities may wait for **STO individuals to find and tune** the Mother Stone, then attempt to seize it.

 ---

 ## Technology and Artificial Intelligence

-- The **Mother Stone** (a.k.a.
-Gift of God) was used in ancient times to **manifest all things needful for existence**.
 - It was created on **Kantek** and used to transport Kantekkians to Earth, some via Lizards.

 ---